-Field and field set standards provide guidelines for naming fields, specifying field help text and descriptions, configuring field history tracking, and naming field sets.
+Field and Field Set Design Guidelines provide standards for naming fields, specifying field help text and descriptions, configuring field history tracking, and naming field sets.

 For custom fields, we recommend entering a